dominik31415/image-colorization/README.md

 (e) The training had to be done "adiabatically", i.e. by starting with an almost completely frozen generator and then slowly un-freezing layers and fine-tuning it for a few epochs.

 (e) I used the places365 dataset (2016 edition, 256x256 pixels).
-Eventually I restricted myself to the wild_field subcategory, corresponding of 54k and 27k images.
+Eventually I restricted myself to the wild_field subcategory, comprised of 54k and 27k images.
 I also used the typical data augmentation methods (flipping and rotating).

 ## References